 The Implicit Vowel Killer: Halant

-All consonants have an implicit vowel (schwa) within them.
+All consonants contain an implicit vowel (schwa).
 A special sign is needed to denote that this implicit vowel is stripped off.
 This is known as the Halant"्" (U+094D).
 The Halant thus joins two consonants and creates conjuncts, which can be generally from 2 to 4 consonant combinations.
 In rare cases it can join up to 5 consonants.
 However, the notion of maximum number of consonants joining to form one akshar is empirical.
 It is just an observation drawn from the words that have been observed to date.
 Given the confluence of languages happening in the Internet age, the possibility that one may want a generic Top Level Domain [gTLD] which may have more than the observed maximum cannot be ruled out.
 Hence, in the LGR work, this limit will not be enforced.

 Vowels